bootdotdev/blog/content/cryptography/elliptic-curve-cryptography.md

 ## An example of public-key cryptography

-Let’s pretend that Facebook is going to receive a private post from Donald Trump.
+Let's pretend that Facebook is going to receive a private post from Donald Trump.
 Facebook needs to be able to ensure that when the ex-president sends his post over the internet, no one in the middle (Like the NSA, or an internet service provider) can read the message.
 The entire exchange using public-key cryptography would go like this:

 - Donald Trump notifies Facebook that he wants to send them a private post
 - Facebook sends Donald Trump their public key